-Center on Technology and Disability

-Funded by the US Department of Education's Office of Special Education Programs, the Center on Technology and Disability provides a wide range of resources on assistive technology, from introductory fact sheets and training materials to in-depth discussion of best practices and emerging research. http://www.ctdinstitute.org/
+Center on Technology and Disability: Funded by the US Department of Education's Office of Special Education Programs, the Center on Technology and Disability provides a wide range of resources on assistive technology, from introductory fact sheets and training materials to indepth discussion of best practices and emerging research.
+Visit the CTD Institute website: CTDInstitute.org.

-Disability Rights Washington

-Disability Rights Washington is a private non-profit organization that protects the rights of people with disabilities statewide.
+Disability Rights Washington: Disability Rights Washington is a private non-profit organization that protects the rights of people with disabilities statewide.
 Its mission is to advance the dignity, equality, and self-determination of people with disabilities.
-The organization works to pursue justice on matters related to human and legal rights, with a focus on systemic cases that will improve service systems for people with disabilities. https://www.disabilityrightswa.org/
+The organization works to pursue justice on matters related to human and legal rights, with a focus on systemic cases that will improve service systems for people with disabilities.
+Visit the Disability Rights Washington website: DisabilityRightsWA.org.

-Institute for Human Centered Design

-The Institute (formerly known as Adaptive Environments) is a non-profit organization committed to advancing the role of design in expanding opportunity and enhancing experience for people of all ages and abilities.
+Institute for Human Centered Design: The Institute (formerly known as Adaptive Environments) is a non-profit organization committed to advancing the role of design in expanding opportunity and enhancing experience for people of all ages and abilities.
 The organization provides education and consultation to public and private entities about strategies, precedents and best practices that go beyond legal requirements for human centered design for places, things, communication, and policy that integrate solutions with the reality of human diversity.
+Visit the Human Centered Design website: HumanCenteredDesign.org.